 - Commit to participate in the AIEF Pathways Program and to not participate in similar programs or activities offered by other organisations.

 Students part way through their degree are encouraged to apply.

-You must submit a completed AIEF-BHP Billiton Tertiary Scholarship Application Form (2017) before Sunday, 30 October 2016 to be considered for the AIEF-BHP Billiton Tertiary Scholarship.
+You must submit a completed AIEF-BHP Tertiary Scholarship Application Form (2018) to be considered for the AIEF-BHP Tertiary Scholarship.
+Applications open September 2017.

 Applications will be assessed by a selection panel, with an emphasis on: